simonrob/email-oauth2-proxy/README.md

 ## Optional arguments and configuration
 When starting the proxy there are several optional arguments that can be set to customise its behaviour.

-- `--no-gui` will launch the proxy without an icon, which allows it to be run as a `systemctl` service as demonstrated in [issue 2](https://github.com/simonrob/email-oauth2-proxy/issues/2#issuecomment-839713677), or fully headless as demonstrated in [various](https://github.com/michaelstepner/email-oauth2-proxy-aws) [other](https://github.com/interone-ms/email-oauth2-proxy/commits/feature/docker-build) subprojects.
+- `--no-gui` will launch the proxy without an icon, which allows it to be run as a `systemctl` service as demonstrated in [this example](https://github.com/simonrob/email-oauth2-proxy/issues/2#issuecomment-839713677), or fully headless as demonstrated in [various](https://github.com/michaelstepner/email-oauth2-proxy-aws) [other](https://github.com/interone-ms/email-oauth2-proxy/commits/feature/docker-build) subprojects.
 Please note that on its own this mode is only of use if you have already authorised your accounts through the proxy in GUI mode, or are importing a pre-authorised proxy configuration file from elsewhere.
-Unless this option is used in conjunction with `--external-auth` or `--local-server-auth`, accounts that have not yet been authorised (or for whatever reason require reauthorisation) will time out when authenticating, and an error will be printed to the log.
+Unless this option is used in conjunction with `--external-auth` or `--local-server-auth`, accounts that have not yet been authorised (or for whatever reason require re-authorisation) will time out when authenticating, and an error will be printed to the log.

 - `--external-auth` configures the proxy to present an account authorisation URL to be opened in an external browser and wait for you to copy+paste the post-authorisation result.
 In GUI mode this can be useful in situations where the script's own browser window does not have access to some required authentication attribute of your typical setup.
-In no-GUI mode this option allows you to authenticate accounts without needing to start a local web server.
+In no-GUI mode this option allows you to authenticate accounts entirely externally (unlike `--local-server-auth`, which starts a local web server), though you will need to monitor the proxy's log for authentication notifications.

-Once you have authorised account access using this method, paste the final URL from your browser's address bar back into the script's popup window (GUI mode) or the terminal (no-GUI mode) to give it access to transparently proxy your login.
+    After visiting the link provided and authorising account access, paste the final URL from your browser's address bar back into the script's popup window (GUI mode) or the terminal (no-GUI mode) to give it access to transparently proxy your login.
-You should ignore any browser error message that is shown (e.g., `localhost refused to connect`); the important part is the URL itself.
+You should ignore any browser error message that is shown (e.g., `unable to connect`); the important part is the URL itself.
-This argument is identical to enabling external authorisation mode from the `Authorise account` submenu of the menu bar icon.
+This argument is identical to enabling external authorisation mode from the `Authorise account` submenu of the proxy's menu bar icon.

-- `--local-server-auth` instructs the proxy to print account authorisation links to its log and temporarily start an internal web server to receive responses, rather than displaying a browser popup window or relying on any GUI interaction.
+- `--local-server-auth` is similar to `--external-auth`, but instead instructs the proxy to temporarily start an internal web server to receive authentication responses.
-This argument is useful primarily in conjunction with the `--no-gui` option and some form of log monitoring.
 The `--external-auth` option is ignored in this mode.
+To authorise your account, visit the link that is provided, authenticate, and proceed until you are presented with a success webpage from the proxy.
-Please note also that while authentication links can be processed from anywhere, the final redirection target (i.e., a link starting with your account's `redirect_uri` value) must be accessed from the machine hosting the proxy itself, so that the local server can actually receive the authorisation result.
+Please note that while authentication links can actually be visited from anywhere to log in and authorise access, by default the final redirection target (i.e., a link starting with your account's `redirect_uri` value) must be accessed from the machine hosting the proxy itself so that the local server can receive the authorisation result.
+See the [sample configuration file](emailproxy.config) for advanced options to configure this (via `redirect_listen_address`).

 - `--config-file` allows you to specify the location of a [configuration file](emailproxy.config) that the proxy should load.
 If this argument is not provided, the proxy will look for `emailproxy.config` in the same directory as the script itself.